-While the school system provides bust transportation for most students, it does not provide supervision of students as the travel to and from bus stops or while they wait at stops.
+While the school system provides bus transportation for most students, it does not provide supervision of students as they travel to and from bus stops or while they wait at stops.

 The principal or his designee has the authority to suspend a student's bus-riding privileges and may suspend them from school for misconduct on the bus.

-For more on bus procedures, consult the WS/FCS Student-Parent Handbook page 16.
+For more transportation information, view the WS/FCS Transportation webpage.
 Or contact Mr. Grier, assistant principal at Reynolds High School .